 Service Unit Field

 Configure the mapping of business data fields to the field names in the service unit.
 You can customize the field name based on the business situation.
-The naming convention is as follows:
+The name must meet the following requirements:

 Can only contain letters, numbers, and underscores (_).